renepacchaux/gudeeds-responsive-mobile-app/README.md

 our puzzle in building the initial prototypes.

 **Common traits** We search for well-defined places on the internet where people go.
-What is already available to perform similar services like the ones like we are looking at?
-In these target roles there is at least someone picking up groceries for somebody else.
+What is already available to perform similar services?
+In these target roles, there is at least someone picking up groceries for somebody else.

 -   Task Rabbit
 -   Amazon (Wholefoods)
 -   Instacart

-We break the information down to parts.
-Thise gave us an opportunity to pick up more on the best practices side of things over mere features.
+We break the information down into digestable parts.
+This gave us an opportunity to pick up more on the best practices side of things over mere features.

 -   Cart
 -   Schedule
 -   Sort

-As we moved towards defining user needs, the direction we took involved more and more interviewees, testers, co-workers and yes, actual neighbors.
+As we moved towards defining user needs, the direction we took involved more and more interviewees, testers, co-workers, and yes, actual neighbors.

-<a id="org0bfde22"></a>
+<a id="org4ab842a"></a>

 ### Zeroing in on trust